a5huto5h/webscraper/README.md

 # CBSE Scraper
 Python scraper that I made to collect JEE Main 2015 data from CBSE website.

-This scraper does not work now as the URL has shifted.
-Please check the correct URL from CBSE Website and make suitable changes to the codebase to get it working again.
+### This scraper does not work now as the URL has shifted.

 # Files
 **cbsescraper.py** - the script to take input data from the input file, submit on cbse website and collect the required output data from the result